Eric-FR/F9P_RAWX_Logger/HARDWARE.md

 The red LED on the Adalogger will flash quickly each time data is written to the SD card.
 Continuous red indicates: a problem with the SD card; or that the stop switch has been pressed; or that the LiPo battery is low.

-The logger will keep logging until the stop switch is pressed or the battery voltage starts to fall.
+The logger will keep logging until the stop switch is pressed.
 A new file is opened every 15 minutes to minimise data loss if the power is accidentially disconnected.
 The INTERVAL can be changed by editing the Arduino code.
 If you disconnect the power while the log file is still open, you will lose your data (the file will appear zero size).